Updated on 3/7/2026, 11:00 AM MST. Any route updates or start time changes will be made here.

 This fall time festival sends riders across Moab's unique topography including over mountain passes, through canyons, and along the mighty Colorado River.

-Click the button to learn more.
+Click the button below to learn more.

 AID SPONSORS